pph-collective/Paraml.jl/docs/src/index.md

 The `type` of a parameter definition dictates which other fields are required/used when parsing the definition.

-The types supported by paraml are:
+The types supported by Paraml are:
 * [`int`](#int)
 * [`float`](#float)
 * [`boolean`](#boolean)